Manuel P. Asensio

-Manuel P. Asensio (born December 30, 1954 in La Habana, Cuba) is the founder, chairman and president of Asensio & Company, LLC an investment firm established in 1992.
+Manuel P. Asensio (born December 30, 1954, in La Habana, Cuba) is the founder, chairman and president of Asensio & Company, LLC an investment firm established in 1992.

 Asensio is the recognized pioneer of activist short selling.

 He is the author of a book about his short selling work entitled Sold Short: Uncovering the Markets.

 Career

 While at Harvard, Asensio began proprietary trading, and established Boca Raton Investment Corp. as his own trading firm when he graduated in 1982.
 He went to work for Bear Stearns in 1986.

 Asensio sold companies short he believed to be engaging in fraud, and was noted for publicizing his negative opinions.
 He made claims of fraud or misrepresentation involving 26 companies as of 2004.
 According to Asensio, of the 52 companies he publicly campaigned against, the average decline in value was around 86 percent, wiping out $30 billion in market value, from which he grossed millions in profits.

 Prior to making a short sale, Asensio would look at statements made by the company, to determine if they are flawed, and if claims made by the company can be verified.
-Asensio said in a 2004 magazine interview that "If there's a big variance between that and with what the company is saying, which we know is not right, it is reflected in the stock price that attracts us to a market.

-If you do identify a security that's trading significantly above its fundamental value and if there are a set of representations made by a company which you find to be faulty, and that those representations impact the stock price, you will make money.
-If you have the sophistication to be able to trade, you will be able to make a substantial amount of money."
+Asensio said in a 2004 magazine interview that:

 His short selling activities and public statements resulted in numerous lawsuits.
 Asensio claimed to have been sued for $1 billion in seven states as of 2004, and spent around $10 million defending himself, but had yet to lose a monetary judgment.
 One jury found him guilty of misrepresentation without ordering a judgment.